Percent-BFD/neurips_submission/README.md

+# Model reproduction

+The folder 'train_model' contains the train docker file to reproduce the model.

 # neurips_submission

-Here are 2 submissions to run, both for the A100 tracks.
+Here are 2 submissions to run eval, both for the A100 tracks.

 ## Structure
 The folder 'neurips_submission_1' contains the eval docker file for the first submission.